Optimal Transport for Structure Learning Under Missing Data: Methodology

 where $\lambda, \gamma_1, \gamma_2 > 0$ are trade-off hyper-parameters; $R(\rmW)$ is any acyclicity regularizer of choice and $\Vert \rmW \Vert_{1}$ is to encourage sparsity; $D$ is an arbitrary divergence measure which can be optimized with maximum mean discrepancy $\textsf{(MMD)}$, the Wasserstein distance or adversarial training.

 \paragraph{How OTM works.} We now explain the intuition behind the objective in (\ref{eq:final}).
 Theoretically, the key role of $\phi$ is to render a tractable formulation for our desired OT distance in (\ref{eq:theorem}) when it is difficult to obtain samples from $\mu_{\theta}(\mX)$.
 To understand how $\phi$ supports optimization, we can view $\phi$ as a ``correction" network that rectifies the random imputations made by $h_c$.
-Lemma \ref{lemma:1} implies that the closer $h_c$ is to optimality, meaning the imputed data well approximates the true data, the more effectively the model is to be optimized.
-Conversely, that $\theta$ optimally yields a distribution, from which the true data is actually generated, would also support the optimization of $h_c$.
-To facilitate this desired dynamic between $\phi$ and $\theta$, what $\phi$ essentially does is push $h_c$ closer to optimality by concretely forcing the imputed data to obey the dependencies given by the current SCM.
+Lemma \ref{lemma:1} implies that the closer $h_c$ is to optimality, the better the imputed data approximates the true data, which in turn helps the learning of the graph.
+Conversely, the fact that $\theta$ optimally yields a distribution, from which the true data is actually generated, would also support the optimization of $h_c$.
+To facilitate this desired dynamic between $\phi$ and $\theta$, $\phi$ pushes $h_c$ closer to optimality by concretely forcing the imputed data to obey the dependencies given by the current SCM.
 This would result from the effect of the second term in (\ref{eq:final}).
-Without this \textit{distribution matching} term, intuitively, optimizing $\theta$ alone on the first term (for element-wise reconstruction) would be meaningless since the output imputation from $h_c$ is often non-informative.
+Without this \textit{distribution matching} term, intuitively, optimizing $\theta$ alone on the first term (for the element-wise reconstruction) would be meaningless since the output imputation from $h_c$ is often non-informative.
 Our empirical evidence suggests that such a dynamic takes place in our OTM framework where $\phi$ and $\theta$ supports one another to converge to a solution closest to the ground-truth.
 To further understand how OTM works, we visualize the training behavior in Figure \ref{fig:quali}.
 By minimizing the OT cost in (\ref{eq:theorem}), OTM seeks to find an SCM that generates data that are ``most similar'' to the original data both in terms of reconstruction (Euclidean distance) and distribution (Wasserstein distance).
 The figure shows that the causal structure resulting from such an SCM indeed approaches the ground-true one.
-Note that the true original data remains unknown during training.
 The objective (\ref{eq:final}) facilitates a joint optimization procedure over both $\phi$ and $\theta$, which can be solved with gradient-based methods.
-It is worth noting that our formulation so far has not assumed any particular form for the functions $f$. \paragraph{Practical implementation.} The objective (\ref{eq:final}) applies to any choice of regularizer $R(\rmW)$.
-This means that our algorithm can accommodate any existing score-based causal discovery algorithms with complete data.
-In our experiment, we choose DAGMA \citep{bello2022dagma} as our base causal discovery method, which supports efficient optimization with stochastic gradient descent.
-For the distance $d_c$, we use \textsf{MSE}-based function, which are also the default score functions implemented in DAGMA.
-For the divergence measure, we use $\textsf{MMD}$\footnote{See Eq. (\ref{eq:mmd}) for the formulation of $\textsf{MMD}$.} with RBF kernel which is found to work best in most of our experiments.
+It is worth noting that our formulation so far has not assumed any particular form for the functions $f$.